RCR Contributors: Problem-solving policy and process

 Contributors are vital to the RCR and play a key role in supporting excellence in medical imaging and cancer treatment.
 We are committed to supporting and recognising the impact our Contributors make.
 As part of being an RCR Contributor, all individuals are expected to champion our values and comply with the Contributor Code of Conduct.

-All Contributors have an important role to:
+All Contributors have an important role to support the delivery of RCR goals by:

 - Demonstrate inclusive behaviours that are in line with the values of the RCR, including language that ensures our services are welcoming to all